4 Things You Must Know About Collagen

 At Nutraviva we pride ourselves on our high-quality premium products and provide a range of certification options.

 Nutraviva Collagen Hydrolysate is 100% all-natural grass fed and finished, pure, unblended hydrolysed collagen powder with no binders, fillers or additives.
 We have a range of certification options including kosher and halal certified collagen hydrolysate, as well as a HASTA batch tested product for athletes.
 Nutraviva Collagen Hydrolysate contains smaller peptides compared to those found in intact proteins allowing them to be absorbed by the body more rapidly maximising delivery to cells.
-Nutraviva Collagen Hydrolysate is the primary ingredient in our Flavoured Collagen + Vitamin C, Joint & Bone Formula and Probiotic Super Smoothie.
+Nutraviva Collagen Hydrolysate is the primary ingredient in our Flavoured Collagen + Vitamin C and Joint & Bone Formula.

 Nutraviva Marine Collagen is 100% naturally organic, wild caught and sustainably sourced from North Atlantic cod skin.
 It has a low molecular weight, optimised to stimulate collagen production within the cells making it highly regarded for beauty nutrition.
 We use Nutraviva Marine Collagen as the basis for our Simply Beautiful range incorporating crucial co-factors into the formula to support skin, hair, and nail health.